This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Long-acting bronchodilators: Long-acting bronchodilators may be called controllers.
 This medicine helps open the airways over time, and is used to decrease and prevent breathing problems.
 Long-acting bronchodilators should not be used to treat your child for sudden, severe symptoms, such as trouble breathing.

 - Corticosteroids: These medicines help decrease swelling and open your child's air passages so he can breathe easier.
 Your child may breathe the medicine in or swallow it as a pill.
 He may need higher doses of corticosteroids if he has bad asthma attacks.
-Give this medicine as ordered by your child's caregiver.
-Do not stop giving your child this medicine without his caregiver's okay.
+Give this medicine as ordered by your child's healthcare provider.
+Do not stop giving your child this medicine without his healthcare provider's okay.

 - Oxygen: Your child may need oxygen to help him breathe easier.
 He may need a nasal cannula (small tubes placed in the nose) or mask.
-Your child may not like to use the mask, so caregivers may have you place it next to your child's face.
-Do not take off your child's oxygen without asking his caregiver first.
+Your child may not like to use the mask, so healthcare providers may have you place it next to your child's face.
+Do not take off your child's oxygen without asking his healthcare provider first.

 What can I do to help prevent my child from reactive airways disease?

-- Keep all follow-up visits: Tell caregivers about your child's symptoms.
+- Keep all follow-up visits: Tell healthcare providers about your child's symptoms.
 For example, tell them how often and how badly your child is wheezing or coughing.
-Make sure your child gets all of the vaccines suggested by his caregiver.
+Make sure your child gets all of the vaccines suggested by his healthcare provider.

 - Avoid triggers: A trigger is anything that starts your child's symptoms or makes them worse.
 If you know that your child is allergic to a certain food, do not let him have it.
 The allergy can cause his airways to close.
 This can be life-threatening.
 Avoid areas where there is pollution, perfume, or dust.
 Remove pets from your home.